 Your Voice is Needed — How to Contact Capitol Hill to Urge Support for CNR and LWCF!

 First, Congress’s action on September 30 dispels the creeping threat of a government shutdown in the immediate future, but the possibility for calamity still exists unless a long-term funding bill is passed by Congress and signed into law before December 11, 2015.
-In the interim, call your members of Congress and tell them to fully fund the government and pass the Child Nutrition Reauthorization.
-Click here to find out how.
+In the interim, contact your members of Congress and tell them to fully fund the government and pass the Child Nutrition Reauthorization.

 David Tyahla is NRPA's Senior Government Affairs Manager.